dafny-lang/dafny/docs/DafnyRef/Types.md

 It is sometimes necessary to restrict type parameters so that they can only be instantiated by certain families of types, that is, by types that have certain properties.
-The following subsections describe the restrictions Dafny supports.
+These properties are known as _type characteristics_.
+The following subsections describe the type characteristics that Dafny supports.

 In some cases, type inference will infer that a type-parameter must be restricted in a particular way, in which case Dafny